abdelhamid1985/frontendchallenge/README.md

-The web page use puse html with jquery as frontend framework.
+The web page use html with jquery as frontend framework.

 The objectifs if to make it simple and readable as much as possible.